-ACR Poker Unleashes $10 Million GTD Mystery Bounty Venom Tournaments in Five Days
+ACR Poker Unleashes $10 Million GTD Mystery Bounty Venom Tournaments In Five Days

 Take your shot at huge rewards and up to $500,000 in bounties

 ACR Poker's NLH Venom boasts a massive $8 million guarantee, and players can enter multiple Day 1 flights to build their stacks.
 Day 2 offers the chance to win big, with bounties up to $500,000 for every knockout, a feat claimed last year by WSOP bracelet winner and poker coach Faraz 'The-Toilet 0' Jaka.
-The event offers a minimum bounty of $5,000 for each knockout, with the champion projected to win approximately $850,000, plus any additional bounties earned.
 Last year's winner, Brazilian poker pro Ivan 'chickenpastry' Limeira, took home $617,333 after outlasting 3,234 entries.

 For PLO fans, the $2 million PLO Venom, tying ACR Poker's biggest Omaha tourney ever, offers top prizes including a $200,000 maximum bounty and an estimated $250,000 first-place payout.
 Last year's PLO champion 'omahafyrarolls' triumphed over 914 entries, earning $471,378.
-This PLO tourney also allows players to grow their stacks by entering multiple Day 1's.
+Like the $8 Million NLH Venom, the PLO tourney allows players to grow their stacks by entering multiple Day 1's.

 "Mystery Bounties add so much excitement to the game," said ACR Pro Chris Moneymaker.
 "With huge prize pools and bounties, it's the perfect time for players to jump in.
-Plus, with so many affordable ways to qualify through satellites and the Venom Vault, there's no excuse not to play."
+Plus, with so many affordable ways to qualify through satellites and the Venom Vault, there's no excuse not to dive in and take a shot at playing for big prizes."

 Beyond the flagship Venom tournaments, there's plenty of supporting action through Venom Specials with over $10 million guaranteed, alongside the $500,000 GTD Venom Warmup that has just a $55 buy-in.

-For further details on the Dual Mystery Bounty Venom events and other promotions, visit ACRPoker.eu.
+For further details on the Dual Mystery Bounty Venom events and other ACR Poker promotions, visit ACRPoker.eu.

 About ACR Poker